kevinau/kevinau.github.io/index.md

 What is PennyLedger?
 ===================

-PennyLedger is an accounting system for home use, clubs and societies, and small business.
-As far as possible, it uses source documents as the basis for all accounting entries.
-The source documents can be PDF's, emails or scanned images of paper documents.
+PennyLedger is an accounting system for clubs and societies, small business, and home use.
+As far as possible, the accounting entries are based on source documents.
+The source documents can be PDF's, emails or scanned paper documents.

-PennyLedger is written in Java, using [OSGi](http://wiki.osgi.org/wiki/Main_Page).
-It is a client-server application, with the clients being any modern web browser.
+PennyLedger is a client-server application.
+The server is a simple web server (written in Java and related technologies).
+The client can be any modern web browser.

 PennyLedger is still under development.
 It has not been finished yet, but work is proceeding at pace.